Feb 16 2009

 Frost Protection In The Garden

-Luckily, there are ways to protect the pants in your garden and yard from frost.
+Luckily, there are ways to protect the plants in your garden and yard from frost.
 When the temperature drops to freezing, or 32 degrees, frost damage can be minimal and only affect a leaf or two.
-But if the temperature continues to drop, plant cells will freeze, and non hardy plants will die.
+But if the temperature continues to drop, plant cells will freeze, and nonhardy plants will die.

 If despite your best efforts, frost damage occurs, leave the dead or damaged parts intact, as they will provide limited insulation from further frost damage.